Our Travelationship in Review: November 2015

 We both seemed to get sick multiple times during the month.
 The worst was when it hit me right before we boarded the plane from Mekelle to Addis Ababa.
 Thank you, Elle, for those magic yellow French pills!

 We had to nix our plans to visit Djibouti.
-Ethiopia proved to be larger and take more time (& money) for us to explore than we expected.
+Ethiopia proved to be larger and took more time (& money) for us to explore than we expected.

-The poverty, inequality among sexes & animal abuse witnessed in the past few months has taken a toll on us.
-Atrocities are found everywhere in the world, but the intense level of day in and day out exposure put us both over our emotional limits.
+The poverty, inequality between sexes & animal abuse witnessed in the past few months have taken a toll on us.
+Atrocities are found everywhere in the world, but the intense level of day-in and day-out exposure puts us both over our emotional limits.

-Now imagine already feeling the above and coming across a dog left to die.
+Now, imagine already feeling the above and coming across a dog left to die.
 The dog was hit by a car (we assumed).
 Its injuries were horrific!
-We will spare the details but will both be haunted forever by what we saw.
+We will spare the details, but we will both be haunted forever by what we saw.
 The dog was still alive and suffering immensely.
 No one helped.
 No one seemed to care.
 We debated far too long on how to help.
-Matt found a vet and after his persistence and going through several people, one of the office workers (not the vet) came and euthanized the dog.
+Matt found a vet, and after his persistence and going through several people, one of the office workers (not the vet) came and euthanized the dog.

 The arguing and stress were too much this month.
 The negative emotional and mental layers of our experiences caught up to us.
 We didn’t take the time to process the “bad” stuff and reconcile it in our heads, so instead the feelings manifested themselves into arguments and crappy attitudes.